Hasibul29/todo-app/README.md

 OOP in next version.

 # version 0.3
 In this version I have converted the script to OOP.
-But I am confused why 'this' works inside arrow function when the function is defined inside a constructor!

 # version 0.4
 In this version I have added functionality of the 'complete' button.